TomaszWaszczyk/Ecosystem-Grants/applications/wir_wasm_first_dex.md

 - If the name of your project is not descriptive, a tag line (one sentence summary).
 - A brief description of the template building.
 - An indication of how your project relates to ink! ecosystem.
-- Choosen project idea category or your alternative category with explanation of its importance
+- Chosen project idea category or your alternative category with explanation of its importance
 - An indication of why your team is interested in creating this project.

 ### Project Details